csarven/mayktso/README.md

 http://localhost:3000/{inbox,queue}/
 * queue is used for HTTP 202 responses (default for payload above 1000 bytes).
 Status: Testing
+* `rootPath` defaults to the current directory (`.`) or a full path can be specified.
+Requests are relative to this location.
 * `maxPayloadSize` is for POSTs (as the name suggests)
 * `maxResourceCount` is for number of notifications to keep in inbox/ or queue